Quick Answer

 Approval is the start of the compliance phase, not the end of the process.
 Before you commit capital, get your post-approval obligations for the Greek residence permit in writing, because the evidence pack here does not verify Greece-specific renewal, travel, or citizenship rules.

-The concrete compliance material in this pack is from the European Union VAT One Stop Shop (OSS), not Greek immigration.
-In OSS, a participant registers in one Member State of identification, must keep records, and can be excluded by a Member State.
+The European Union VAT One Stop Shop (OSS) rules illustrate how long-term obligations work: a participant registers in one Member State of identification, must keep records, and can be excluded by a Member State.
 That is VAT guidance, not immigration guidance, but it reinforces a useful point: assumptions create risk when long-term obligations are not documented.

 For residence permit renewal, do not stop at "it's renewable."
 Ask for the operating details you will actually need later: what starts the timing, when filing can begin, which documents are re-checked, how personal-data changes are handled, and whether dependent timelines match the main applicant.